tiago-web/Ecoleta/README.md

 * 📝 Register new drop-off locations.
 * 🔍 Search for the nearest drop-off location.
-* 💻 Connect locations to citizens.
+* 💻 Connect recycling locations to citizens.

 # :construction_worker: Installation